 Originally from Sweden, he spent part of his youth growing up in the Bay Area where he eventually made contact with one of the Burning Man organizers at a community event and the rest was history.

 When not working for Burning Man he spends his time giving conference talks, writing books, scuba diving, and tweeting about it all: http://twitter.com/josephpred.
 After all, life is the adventure you make of it...

-In her role as the HR Manager, Kat has worked with all things "Human" and pertaining to staff at BRC since 2005.
+In her role as Head of Human Resources, Kat has worked with all things "Human" and pertaining to staff at BRC since 2005.
 Kat also serves on several Burning Man committees and volunteers with the xRT (External Relations Team) by giving tours of the playa.
 Kat is a true curator of costumes, and was lured to Burning Man in 2003 with the promise of "as many costume changes as her heart desired."
 Burning Man delivered on that promise and she has been participating ever since.

 Kat's expertise lies in working with non-profits, creative companies and helping start-ups get set up.
 Kat has extensive experience in the technology and creative industries and has held positions both technical and in management.
 She excels in connecting people and resources, finding and hiring talented employees, and developing people to their fullest potential.
 Other companies she has worked with include: Black Rock Solar, Black Rock Arts Foundation, Slide, CTN (Computer Technology Network), Magenic, and Catch.com.

 Kat has lived all over the U.S. but considers San Francisco her true home.
 She received her BA degree in Sociology from Washington State University and loves any spirited discussion about people, behavior and all things pertaining to the brain.